Seniors are set to graduate as two of the first students to attend Notre Dame from junior-kindergarten (3) through 12th grade.

 When Notre Dame opened its middle school in Pontiac in 1996, two years after the high school opened, it created a more natural and consistent path of academic progression for students.
 Then, when school administrators opened the lower school in 2003, Notre Dame became a rather rare institution: a Catholic school that provides a completely linear track for students from age 3 to 12th grade.

-This year, two students in the Class of 2018 are the first to graduate after spending their entire pre-college academic career — from age 3 to 12th grade — at one Catholic school: Notre Dame.
+This year, two students in the Class of 2018 are some of the first to graduate after spending their entire pre-college academic career — from age 3 to 12th grade — at one Catholic school: Notre Dame.
 For seniors Patrick "Joe" Mervenne and Kody Haley, it's been quite a ride.
 A ride that includes at least one thing in common for the two of them.

 "Over the past 14 years, I have made some of the most kind friends and I respect them for who they are," Haley said.
 "I would trust my life with a few of my closest friends and I believe that we always look out for one another."